nvennin/test-www/procedures/Procedure_GDP_VOZWP_Recall_procedure.md

   1. Introduction
   2. Purpose
   3. Mock Recalt
-    a.
-Back to the CMO
+    * Back to the CMO
-    b.
-Forward to the Marketplace
+    * Forward to the Marketplace
   4. Review of Distribution Records
   5. Verification of 24 Hour Contact Details
   6. Conclusion